 About the Medicare Supplement Plan option

-This summary plan description (SPD) is a summary of the Medicare Supplement Plan option (MSP, the Plan) of the ExxonMobil Retiree Medical Plan (EMRMP).
+This summary plan description (SPD) is a summary of the Medicare Supplement Plan (MSP, the Plan), which effective July 1, 2022 is no longer an option under the ExxonMobil Retiree Medical Plan (EMRMP).
+The provisions described are those in effect immediately prior to the discontinuation of this option.
 It does not contain all Plan details.
 In determining your specific benefits, the full provisions of the formal plan documents, as they exist now or as they may exist in the future, always govern.
 Copies of these documents are available for your review.